chromium/subspace/PRINCIPLES.md

       transferred to the inner type, i.e. a const ref<T> can be copied or moved to a non-const ref<T>.
 1. Class members which have tail padding, or can have based on templates, should be marked as [[sus_no_unique_address]].
-However avoid marking methods that are user-provided types, as this could conceivable cause bugs in clients.
-For
+However avoid causing user-provided types to overlap each other, as this could conceivably cause bugs in clients.
-   example: `sus::Tuple::storage_`.
+   For example: `sus::Tuple::storage_`.
 1. Bounds are always checked unless you explicitly ask for them to not be.
 1. Lifetimes are always checked unless you explicitly ask for them to not be.
 1. Small headers.
 C++ compilation speed is proportional to the amount of input.